Edited by Varkanax39, Jul 02 2012 - 02:00 PM.

 Edited by joev14, May 21 2012 - 03:38 PM.

-Bionicle: ANP aims to create narrated versions of all the Bionicle books, with voice actors for each character, and music taken from various media to enhance the story.
+Bionicle: ANP aims to create audiobook versions of all the Bionicle books, with voice actors for each character, and music taken from various media to enhance the story.
 Check here if you're interested in voicing a character, and here for the chapters that've already been released!

 Bionicle: USRO, is a list designed for immersing both new and old fans of Bionicle in the various pieces of lore.
 Whether you're a new fan wondering how to get started, or an old fan who's looking to review the series in chronological order, you'll want to check this out!